Barbara Casadei

-Barbara Casadei (born 6 November 1959) is British Heart Foundation (BHF) Professor of Cardiovascular Medicine at the University of Oxford, based in the Radcliffe Department of Medicine.
+Barbara Casadei (born 6 November 1959) is a British physician who is British Heart Foundation (BHF) Professor of Cardiovascular Medicine at Imperial College London.
+Until 2024, she was based in the Radcliffe Department of Medicine at University of Oxford.
+In 2024, she became the Head of the National Heart and Lung Institute at Imperial College London..
+Barbara is also Editor-in-Chief of JAMA Cardiology.

 Education

 Casadei was awarded an academic scholarship to study medicine at the Collegio Nuovo of the University of Pavia, Italy.
 She graduated cum Laude in 1984 and then went on to a tenure-track training post in the University Department of Medicine in Varese, Italy.
 She moved to Oxford in 1989 to further her clinical and research training.
 She was awarded the Joan and Richard Doll Fellowship at Green College, Oxford in 1991, a Doctor of Philosophy (DPhil) in Cardiovascular Medicine at Pembroke College, Oxford in 1995.

 Career and research

 She was awarded a BHF Senior Research Fellowship in 2001.
 She is a fellow of the Royal College of Physicians since 2001 and a professor in Cardiovascular Medicine at the University of Oxford since 2006.
 She was awarded a BHF Chair in Cardiovascular Medicine in 2012 and elected to the Fellowship of the UK Academy of Medical Sciences (FMedSci) in 2013.

 Casadei is currently Deputy Head of Division of Cardiovascular Medicine in Oxford.
 She provides a clinical service at the Oxford University Hospitals NHS Trust's John Radcliffe Hospital and leads a bench-to-bedside translational research programme focussed on atrial fibrillation, which spans from clinical trials to bench-based investigation in human tissue and cells.

 Casadei was elected President of the European Society of Cardiology, for the 2018–2020 term.